 - Mailed in payments

-- Automated payments through ACH or online credit/debit payments
+- Automated online payments through e-check or online credit/debit payments

 - In person rent collection